mbabynames search ✿

 Holden Gabriel

-"noble and strong" (Holden) meets "God is my strength" (Gabriel).
+"deep valley" (Holden) meets "God is my strength" (Gabriel).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Holden Theodore